top of page

 If you're not comparing apples with apples, then you might be missing the point.

-When it comes to property investments, one of the critical things you have to understand is the difference between ROI (Returns on Investment) and ROE (Returns on Equity).
+When evaluating property investments, one concept that investors often misunderstand — or overlook entirely — is the difference between ROI (Return on Investment) and ROE (Return on Equity).

 property financing mortgage singapore